 - Then pass the driving test to get your Nigerian license.

 Top Destinations in Nigeria

 Nigeria is a multifaceted country located in West Africa, with a population of over 201 million people.
 It is a melting pot in which different cultures, histories, languages, and people exist and thrive.
-Visiting Nigeria provides you with endless activities and attractions that keep your body and mind engaged.
+Visiting the country provides you with endless activities and attractions that keep your body and mind engaged.

 Whether you want to discover wildlife, experience city life, or learn colonial history, Nigeria offers these and more.
 This diverse African nation has beautiful valleys, rolling landscapes, spectacular beaches, and vast rainforests.
-Moreover, every region in Nigeria celebrates its own cultural and entertainment festivals.
-Nigeria is definitely one of the best places to explore for an unforgettable trip to Africa.
+Moreover, every region in the country celebrates its own cultural and entertainment festivals.
+This country is definitely one of the best places to explore for an unforgettable trip to Africa.
 Here are the top destinations to visit in the country!

 With a population of almost 15 million, Lagos is the largest city in Nigeria and Africa.
 This sprawling megacity offers various sights for travelers brave enough to explore the area.
 Hidden within the busy streets are several tourist attractions where one can easily spend their whole day.